intel/intel-extension-for-tensorflow/docs/guide/environment_variables.md

   }
 }
 ```
-* Level 5 or higher level are for the rest situations.
+* Levels 5 or higher are used for any remaining situations.

 ## Environment Variables with Python APIs